How we test televisions

 What’s the smart TV system like?

-More than a quarter of UK households now subscribe to Netflix.
-And, for many, catching up with the shows you missed on BBC iPlayer has become a daily occurrence.
+For many, catching up with the shows you missed on BBC iPlayer has become a daily occurrence.
 So it’s essential that a smart TV can handle these tasks as easy as it does traditional broadcast TV.